litexlang/golitex/README.md

 # LiTeX

+## Introduction

 **LiTeX** is a **formal proof management system** inspired by **Lisp semantics** and **LaTeX syntax**.
-Its goal is to help **ANYONE** express and verify mathematics at **ANY LEVEL** as **ELEGANTLY** and **INTUITIVELY** as if they were using natural language.
-LiTeX will be kept as simple as possible, so that even one man cannot write LiTeX, he can still read it.
+Its goal is to help **anyone** express and verify mathematics at **any level** as **elegantly** and **intuitively** as if they were using **natural language**.
+In many cases, LiTeX enables users to write the same piece of math in 10% lines of code compared with other formal languages, which is even shorter and efficient than words written in LaTeX.

-LiTeX introduces rigorous verification into mathematical collaboration, enabling confident contributions to large-scale projects.
+The goal of **LiTeX** is to introduce rigorous verification into mathematical collaboration, enabling confident contributions to large-scale projects.
 It makes interactive textbook/paper possible and allows math researchers to focus on innovative aspects rather than mechanical verification.
 Details are available at [LiTeX GitHub Repository](https://github.com/litexlang/tslitex).

 Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!

 ---

-### Setting up Node.js and npm to run litex
+## Setting up Node.js and npm to run tslitex

-tslitex is written in TypeScript.
+This LiTeX interpreter is written in TypeScript.
 So Node.js is essential for running litex projects because it provides the JavaScript runtime environment needed to execute TypeScript (.ts) files.
 Here's a concise guide to setting up Node.js and other tools:

 1. Install:

-   - Visit [nodejs.org](https://nodejs.org/)Download the latest LTS (Long Term Support) version
+   - Visit [nodejs.org](https://nodejs.org/).
+Download the latest LTS (Long Term Support) version
-   - Visit [git](https://git-scm.com/) Download the latest git.
+   - Visit [git](https://git-scm.com/).
+Download the latest git.

 2. Verify Installation: